Tony Dye

-Anthony Scott Dye (born February 11, 1990) is an American former professional football free safety.
-He played college football at UCLA.
+Anthony Scott Dye (born February 11, 1990) is an American former professional football player who was a free safety in the National Football League (NFL).
+He played college football for the UCLA Bruins.
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2012, coming off a broken neck at UCLA.
 After missing the entire 2012 season due to ankle surgery, Dye was activated against the Cleveland Browns the following year, scoring a touchdown for Cincinnati on a 24-yard return of a blocked punt in his NFL debut.

 Dye was the defensive coordinator for the Norco High School Varsity football team in Norco, California for four years.
 He then took the job as Defensive Coordinator at San Bernardino Valley College.
 He then served in a coaching fellowship with the San Francisco 49ers in 2019.
 He then served as the defensive coordinator for Santa Margarita Catholic High School in Rancho Santa Margarita, California for two years, while also serving as the assistant athletic director for one year.

 As of 2021, Dye serves as the Co-Founder and Chief Marketing Officer of SPARQ.

-Early years
+Early life

 Anthony Scott Dye, commonly known as "Tony," attended Santiago High School in Corona, California.
 He was a PrepStar Dream Team selection in high school.
 He was selected to the SuperPrep All-American team.
 He was selected and participated in the Under Armour All-America Game.
 He was ranked the 9th nationally prospect at cornerback by Scout.com.
 He was selected to the All-State second team by Cal-Hi Sports.

 College career

-Dye played college football at UCLA where he wore the number 6.
+Dye played college football at the University of California, Los Angeles, where he wore the number 6.
 He was named co-winner of UCLA's Henry R. "Red" Sanders Award for Most Valuable Player in his junior season.
 He was named as an Pac-10 honorable mention in his junior season.

 A serious injury struck Dye during his senior season, when he fractured his neck in practice.
 The injury caused Dye to miss all but three games during his senior year, and took away any chance of being selected in the 2011 NFL draft.